mcoffman1/walle-backup/README.md

 ### 🧩 Recommended Packages to Clone or Install

-The following packages are referenced in this project and should be manually cloned as shown in class:
+The following packages are referenced in this project and can be manually cloned and used as shown in class:

 - `hector_slam`
 - `ros-imu-bno055`